Fieldstone School ACADEMICS & EXTRACURRICULARS

 Subject Offered Chinese-Cantonese Chinese-Mandarin French German Greek Italian Japanese Hebrew Latin Russian Spanish ESL Fine Arts

-Fieldstone has a Creative approach to Fine Arts (as opposed to Receptive, Equal Balance approach).
+Fieldstone has an Equal Balance approach to Fine Arts (as opposed to Receptive, Creative approach).

 Subject Offered Acting Dance Drama/Theatre Graphic Design Music Visual Arts Visual studio philosophy: